hafizurrahmanomar/hafizurrahmanomar/README.md

 <summary> <h3>Read more...</h3></summary>

-I am <strong>Hafizur Rahman Omarz</strong>.
-I'm currently working on Web & Mobile Development.
-As a web developer, I use <strong>[Django](https://www.djangoproject.com/)</strong> and as a mobile app developer I use <strong>[Flutter](https://flutter.dev/)</strong> which is a framework for cross-platform native app development and I love it.
+My name is <strong>Hafizur Rahman Omarz</strong>.
+I am a Full Stack Web  and App Developer.
+I'm currently working on Web & Mobile App Development.
+As a web and app developer, I use <strong>[Django](https://www.djangoproject.com/)</strong> & <strong>[Laravel](https://laravel.com/)</strong> and as a mobile app developer I use <strong>[Java](https://www.java.com/en/)</strong> & <strong>[Flutter](https://flutter.dev/)</strong> which is a framework for cross-platform native app development and I love it.
+I am passionate about the effectiveness and speed of development and fun of clean code - so that clients get the first version of the product as soon as possible

 ## Skills I have:
 ___

-- Languages: Python, JavaScript, Java, PHP, Dart
+- Languages: Python, JavaScript, Java, PHP, Dart.
-- Frameworks: Flutter, iOS, Django
+- Frameworks: Flutter, Tailwind, Bootstrap, Laravel, Django.
-- Database: MySQL, SQL Server, SQLite, Postgresql
+- Database: MySQL, SQL Server, SQLite, Postgresql, MongoDB.
 - Strong knowledge of RESTful web services/API
 - Good problem-solving skill
 - Adobe Photoshop, Illustrator, XD & Figma for UI/UX